pact-2022/pact-2022.github.io/submission-instructions.md

     review by another conference or journal.
 You may submit material presented previously at a workshop without copyrighted proceedings.

--   The submission is limited to eleven (11) pages in the IEEE 8.5" x 11" (US letter size paper) Two-Column Format using 10pt font, with no more than 6 lines per inch.
+-   The submission is limited to eleven (11) pages in the ACM 8.5" x 11" (US letter size paper) using 9pt font, with no more than 7 lines per inch.
 This page limit applies to all content NOT INCLUDING references, and there is no page limit for references.
 Your paper must print satisfactorily on both Letter paper (8.5"x11") and A4 paper (8.27"x11.69").
-The box containing the text should be no larger than 7.15"x9.27" (18.2cm x 23.5cm).
+The box containing the text should be no larger than 7.15"x9" (18.2cm x 22.9cm).
+    Note that the supplied Word template uses single-column layout, while the LaTeX template uses two-column layout.

     [Submission template]({{ conf_root_url }}/pact22-template.zip)